 For fair-skinned families especially, this is one of the smartest beach packing decisions you can make.

-Kids Rash Guards
+Clever Pick: Kids Rash Guards

-5. The Versa-Brella Makes Beach Shade Easier
+5. A Clip-on Chair Umbrella Makes Beach Shade Easier

 Shade at the beach can be surprisingly complicated.